-If we include the BAWESG sensitivity map in the assessment (Figure 4) we see that the line passes through 2 medium risk squares.
+If we include the BAWESG sensitivity map in the assessment (Figure 3 below) we see that the line passes through 2 medium-risk squares.
+This corroborates our findings that the area requires mitigation in the form of bird diverters to reduce risk of collisions with the lines.